masc-ucsc/docs/docs/pyrope/07b-structtype.md

 overloading".
 This section explains how is the overloading selection in this case.

+By overloading, this section refers to typical ad-hoc polymorphism where the same function/procedure name can have different functionality for different types.

-When overloading, lambdas are typically added at the end `++=` of the tuple.
+For Pyrope overloading, lambdas are typically added at the end `++=` of the tuple.
 This means that it is NOT overwriting an existing functionality, but providing a new call capability.

+There is a priority of overloading in the tuple order.
 If the intention is to intercept, the lambda must be added at the head of the tuple entry.

 ```
 let base = (